 Operating a fleet comes with the massive responsibility of maintaining a regular cash flow.
 If breached, you will end up in a cash crunch and start facing glitches for a smoother operation.
 Be financially prepared!

 Lack of Experience:

 Just been a couple of months into trucking, and you are thinking of being an O-P?
-Not a significant step to establish a strong business in the market.
-Take your time, understand how the market works, cost per mile, logistics-chain, brokers, dispatchers, shippers, and many more trucking terminologies.
+Not a significant step to establishing a strong business in the market.
+Take your time, and understand how the market works, cost per mile, logistics chain, brokers, dispatchers, shippers, and many more trucking terminologies.
 The best advice is to drive for a company, understand the business, and then make an entry.